DavidGugea/Fluent-Python/README.md

 The idea of this error handler is to replace each nondecodable byte with a code point in the Unicode range from U+DC00 to U+DCFF that lies in the so-called "Low Surrogate Area" of the standard - a code space with no characters assigned, reserved for internal use in applications.
 On encoding, such code points are converted back to the byte values they replaced.

+---

+# Part III - Functions as Objects

+---

 # 5. First-Class Functions

 Functions in Python are first-class objects.
 A first class object is a program entity that can be: